ArcheryTXS/eve-x11-preview/README.md

 # 🪞 EVE Online X11 Window Preview

-Attemnt to create linux alternative eve-o-preview for multiboxing control in EvE Online https://www.eveonline.com/
+Attemnt to create Linux alternative eve-o-preview for multiboxing clients control in EvE Online for Xorg/X11 https://www.eveonline.com/

 Using simple linux tools, general idea of window managing plus some Ai help for coding (and this summary)